Pronation and supination

 This is a tough membrane of connective tissue that connects the interosseus border of the ulna with the interosseus border of the radius.
 Its fibers run laterally in an oblique fashion along the entire shaft of both bones and are perforated distally to allow vessels to pass between the anterior and posterior compartments of the forearm (aperture for the anterior interosseous artery).
 The membrane keeps the radius and ulna bonded during supination and pronation.
 It also transfers forces between the two bones, and numerous muscles such as flexor digitorum profundus arise from it.

-This is a flat, thin ligamentous cord that arises from the ulnar tuberosity distal to the annular ligament, and inserts onto the posteromedial aspect of the radial shaft (just inferior to the radial tuberosity) in an oblique fashion.
+This is a flat, thin ligamentous cord that arises from the ulnar tuberosity distal to the anular ligament, and inserts onto the posteromedial aspect of the radial shaft (just inferior to the radial tuberosity) in an oblique fashion.
 Hence, its fibers run from medial to lateral to stabilize the proximal radioulnar joint, but are absent in some individuals.

 The median nerve innervates this muscle of the anterior compartment of the forearm.
 It has two heads, an ulnar and a humeral.
-The larger and more superficial humeral head arises from the medial supraepicondylar ridge.
+The larger and more superficial humeral head arises from the medial supracondylar ridge.
 The ulnar head is thin and arises from the medial surface of the coronoid process.
 The median nerve passes through the two heads in order to reach the forearm, and is separated from the ulnar artery by the ulnar head.
 The muscle inserts onto the lateral surface of the radius distal to supinator, and hence causes pronation when it contracts.

 The musculocutaneous nerve innervates this muscle.
 The long head arises from the supraglenoid tubercle of the scapula, and the short head arises from the coracoid process.
 The tendon of the muscle inserts onto the radial tuberosity.
 The muscle also expands out as the bicipital aponeurosis, which attaches to the shaft of the ulna.
 Biceps brachii acts primarily as an elbow flexor, and secondarily as a supinator.
 It is able to supinate when the elbow is flexed.
 When the elbow is fully extended, supinator performs the action.